How to Export Your JSON Backup File Print

-3. Finally, the JSON file will be downloaded to your Downloads folder and its filename will be your account's address as shown in the extension, with an extension of "json".
+3. Finally, the JSON file will be downloaded to your default Downloads folder.
+Its filename will be like this:

-1. First, navigate to the Accounts page on Polkadot-JS UI.
+1. First, navigate to the Accounts page of Polkadot-JS UI:

-This will only work for accounts that were created directly in Polkadot-JS UI (with type sr25519 or ed25519), not for injected or external accounts.
-If you added your account through the browser extension, please scroll down to section 2.
+This will only work for accounts that were created directly on Polkadot-JS UI.
+Please check the sections above if you added your account through the Polkadot browser extension.

 3. You will be asked to enter the account's password, which will also be the JSON file's password.

-3. The JSON file will be downloaded to your Downloads folder and its filename will be like this:
+4. Finally, the JSON file will be downloaded to your default Downloads folder.
+Its filename will be like this:

-That's it, your JSON file has been exported!
+That's it!
+Your backup JSON file has been exported!

-If you ever need to restore your account(s), you can do so with this file and your password.
-For more details on how to restore check this article.
+If you ever need to restore your accounts, you can do so with this file and the password.
+For more details on how to restore, check these articles:

 Did you find it helpful?Send feedback